Welcome to

 The Friends of the Argyll Papers are delighted to introduce a series of online seminars informed by research undertaken in the archive, to take place on Zoom.
 All seminars are scheduled for a Friday, at various start times to allow Friends around the world to participate.

-Friday 8 November 2024 at 15:00 UK time
+Friday 8 November 2024 AGM at 1400hrs – Seminar 1500hrs – UK Time

 AGM Seminar: The genetic signature of Dougall of Argyll & Lorne and his present-day, male-line descendants